dd9jn/rfc4880bis/crypto-refresh.md

 The registry includes the S2K type, the name of the S2K, and a reference to the defining specification.
 The initial values for this registry can be found in {{s2k-types}}.
 Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

+IANA should add a column "Generate?" to the S2K type registry, with initial values taken from {{s2k-types}}.

 ## New Packets